Congrats – you’ve got an interview! That means:

 3. Turn your phone off

-Getting random calls and texts while you’re talking with a hiring manger are mistakes that can ruin your interview.
+Getting random calls and texts while you’re talking with a hiring manager are mistakes that can ruin your interview.
 And if it does ring, don’t even think about answering your phone.

 4. Ask thoughtful questions